Estherstarr/personaPortfolio/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- README template from Microverse
-- Inspiration
+- Linter setup from Microverse
-- etc
+- Design provided by Microverse.

 ## 📝 License